 "Perhaps one of the most interesting forms of American religion involves Christians who, in response to a perceived mandate in the Bible, include among their worship practices the handling of poisonous serpents.
 What appears to the casual observer as a dangerous and bizarre activity is a simple act of obedience that holds great significance and meaning for believers who subscribe to a literal interpretation of a passage in the Book of Mark."

---Drs.
-Ralph Hood and W. Paul Williamson
+Ralph W. Hood and W. Paul Williamson, Them That Believe

 Hood and Williamson's research has resulted in a unique collection of video footage that documents most of the major serpent handling congregrations, including:

 Visit Special Collections & University Archives to conduct research with the entire collection, which includes more that 400 hours of video footage.

 Publication (print or online), quotation, broadcast, or exhibition of Ralph W. Hood and W. Paul Williamson Holiness Churches of Appalachia Recordings and Interviews videos requires permission from Professor Ralph W. Hood.